-For minimised latency and an enhanced user experience for our world-wide user base, we utilise Amazon’s CloudFront content distribution network.
+For minimized latency and enhanced user experience for our worldwide user base, we utilize Amazon’s CloudFront content distribution network.
 CloudFront maintains a large number of edge locations across the globe.
-An edge location acts like a massive cache for web and streaming content.
+An edge location acts as a massive cache for web and streaming content.

 We use the Route 53 domain name service for the registration and management of our Internet domain.

 In summary, we have introduced you to a variety of AWS services, each of which has been chosen to address one or multiple specific concern in regards to functional and non-functional requirements of the overall system.
 In our upcoming posts, we’ll investigate a number of above services in more detail, discussing major design considerations and trade-offs in selecting the right service for your solution.
 In the meantime, you can start to learn more about the individual AWS services using AWS Learning Paths that are available on the Cloud Academy library.

 How to Unlock Complimentary Access to Cloud Academy